n4archive/pigame/README.md

-# morehw
+# morefnc
-Branch based on morefnc, the new API.
+Here is the new API.
-This branch contains more display support.
-## Additional support
-Nothing :)
+Merged in the future.